Who8MyLunch/Config/python/virtual_environments.md

     export WORKON_HOME=${HOME}/.virtualenvs
     export PROJECT_HOME=${HOME}/Projects

-Run

-    source ~/.bashrc

-and you should be all set.
+Source .bashrc or open a new shell and you should be all set.
 Test it out by running

     workon